 1) Properly fit helmets: Wearing a helmet is a no-brainer, but many children don’t properly adjust theirs.
 See this guide from the National Highway and Traffic Safety Administration on how to properly fit and adjust a bike helmet for kids.

-3) Brush up on traffic laws: In most states, bikes are expected to follow the same basic traffic laws as automobiles.
+3) Brush up on traffic laws: In most states, bikes are expected to follow the same basic bike traffic laws as automobiles.
 Educate your kids on the basics of bike traffic laws.
 Click here for more tips on bike safety for kids.
+Additional bike safety facts can be found here.

 1) Use age-appropriate equipment: Some equipment is only meant for older kids, but most playgrounds don’t differentiate between separate play areas for tots and tweens.
 Supervise children to make sure they are using equipment appropriate to their age group.